This part of the documentation covers advanced configuration options and

 Other output settings:

-daily_sfc: Enable (yes) or disable (no) daily output of surface variables
+daily_sfc: Enable (true) or disable (false) daily output of surface variables

-cordex_cmip7: Enable (yes) or disable (no) boundary conditions output for CORDEX (6-hourly model levels)
+cordex_cmip7: Enable (true) or disable (false) boundary conditions output for CORDEX (6-hourly model levels)

-regular_grid: Enable (yes) or disable (no) XIOS interpolation from reduced grid to regular grid
+regular_grid: Enable (true) or disable (false) XIOS interpolation from reduced grid to regular grid

 debug_output: Enable (true) or disable (false) XIOS and FULLPOS debug logging